Mucus is a sticky, slimy, jelly-like fluid that is normally produced our bodies.

 9. Anal Abscess and Fistula:

 Abscesses are areas filled with pus.
 Sometimes the pus can push through and exit the body around the anus (fistulas).
-Abscesses and fistulae can cause mucus in stool.
+Abscesses and fistulae can cause slimy poop.

 10. Intestinal Obstruction: